- Adjustable roof jacks

 If you don't have time before dark to clean the roof and apply felt, nail down plastic tarps for the night.

-Pry up the old flashing in the valleys using a fork.
+Pry the flashing in valleys and over plumbing vents last using a fork.
 Valley flashing is never worth reusing.
+This flashing usually has the same life span as the shingles, so plan to replace it.

 Pry flashing loose around vent pipes.
 Use a pry bar rather than a fork to avoid damaging the pipes.
 Never reuse vent flashing.

 Ice and water barrier is used at roof edges and other vulnerable areas.
 To install it, snap a chalk line 36 in. from the edge of the eaves.
-If you have gutters, you’ll want the ice and water barrier to cover all of the gutter flashing that’s on the roof (Photo 12).
+If you have gutters, you'll want the ice and water barrier to cover all of the gutter flashing that's on the roof.

 Starting at the rake edge of the roof, align the ice and water barrier with the chalk line.
 Tack it at the top with staples every few feet to hold it in place.
 Once the entire section is tacked along the chalk line, lift up the bottom part, peel off the backing, then let it fall back into place.
 The ice and water barrier will immediately stick to the roof.